This page provides information on heritage orders and how they are included in district plans.

 - A heritage protection authority may notify the territorial authority that it intends to protect land by issuing a 'notice of requirement' to the territorial authority.
 This notice of requirement must be in the prescribed form as set out in the Resource Management (Forms, Fees and Procedure) Regulations 2003.

-Form 26: Notice of requirement by heritage protection authority for heritage order or alteration of heritage order [RTF, 43 KB]
+- Form 26: Notice of requirement by heritage protection authority for heritage order or alteration of heritage order [New Zealand Legislation website]

 - The territorial authority may request further information on the notice of requirement.